 CONCLUSION

 DNA methylation is a hallmark of cancer cells, and plays a pivotal role in the progression of CRC.
-DNA methylation could influence different pathways such as chromatin remodeling, gene expression, signaling transduction, and other signaling pathways, and could be a key step to the CRC tumorigenesis.
-There is substantial evidence that PUFA can modify epigenome, and the healthy properties associated with ω-3 PUFA might be explained by DNA methylation.
-It has been suggested that PUFA could induce alteration of DNA methylation by possible different mechanisms, including modulation of cancer cell membrane, and activities of intracellular PPARs, COX-2, noncoding-RNAs, DNMTs and TET proteins.
-However, there is a key limitation to progress in this field, due to the small changes in DNA methylation and their effects on gene expression, and also the effect of PUFA on less accessible tissues, including liver or brain.
-Further researches are needed to provide more potential novel insights into the mechanisms about PUFA influence on DNA methylation and the CRC risk.
+DNA methylation can influence different pathways such as chromatin remodeling, gene expression, signaling transduction, and other signaling pathways, and could be a key step in CRC tumorigenesis.
+There is substantial evidence that PUFAs can modify the epigenome, and the beneficial properties associated with ω-3 PUFAs might be explained by DNA methylation.
+It has been suggested that PUFAs can induce alterations in DNA methylation by different mechanisms, including modulation of cancer cell membrane, and activities of intracellular PPARs, COX-2, noncoding-RNAs, DNMTs and TET proteins.
+However, there is a key limitation to progress in this field, which is due to the small changes in DNA methylation and their effects on gene expression, and the effect of PUFAs on less accessible tissues, including liver or brain.
+Further research is needed to provide potential novel insights into the mechanisms related to the influence of PUFAs on DNA methylation and CRC risk.

 REFERENCES